Legendary New York Theater Company "The Wooster Group" is Back at REDCAT

 The Wooster Group: A PINK CHAIR

-In A PINK CHAIR (In Place of a Fake Antique), The Wooster Group weaves together live performance, music, and video in an encounter with the work of visionary Polish artist, writer and stage director Tadeusz Kantor (1915-1990).
+In A PINK CHAIR (In Place of a Fake Antique), The Wooster Group weaves together live performance, music, and video.
+This forms an encounter with the work of visionary Polish artist, writer and stage director Tadeusz Kantor (1915-1990).
 A PINK CHAIR takes the form of a conversation between The Wooster Group and Kantor’s daughter, Dorota Krakowska.
-Together, they investigate the theatrical rite of communication with spirits past, including Kantor’s penultimate stage production, I Shall Never Return.
+Together, they investigate the theatrical rite of communication with spirits past.
+This includes Kantor’s penultimate stage production, I Shall Never Return.

 A note from director Liz LeComp